Create an Interactive PDF with Popups

 a Tutorial for Adobe Illustrator and Acrobat

 In this tutorial we will learn how to create an interactive pdf with Adobe Illustrator CC (2020) and Acrobat Pro DC.
 The interactive pdf will have popup text that appears when the mouse hovers over certain areas that we specify.
 For this example we are going to use a simple holiday itinerary map and create some text popups that appear when we hover or rollover them.
-Watch the video tutorial on the right or scroll further down to follow step-by-step instructions at your own pace.
+Watch the video tutorial or scroll further down to follow step-by-step instructions at your own pace.
 You can download the project sample files below to follow along and practice with.
 This simple technique is useful for creating more engaging and dynamic pdf presentations.

 (1) Open Illustrator and create a basic background scene.

 We will start by importing a simple background image into Illustrator.
 If you already have a scene created in Illustrator and want to skip straight to creating the popup elements then skip ahead to (2)

 For our example we will use a simple map background that we will add some map pins and text popups to.

 (1.1) Go to File > Place and select an image or illustrator project you have already created

 (1.2) In the layers tab rename the background layer to something – its going to be important to rename all of the layers you import for this project so that they match and are easy to find because we are going to group them later on.

 We will import some map pins that will be what the mouse hovers over to activate the popups.
 Select File>Place and import them.
 Place the pins where you like, duplicate them by copying and pasting.